 There is no denying then that if you are close to that age, it is much better to wait until you are 65 in order to conduct any asset sale.

 Nevertheless, you must bear in mind that there is a crucial condition you must meet in order to benefit from the 65-year-old exemption.
 And that is that the property you are selling must be your habitual residence.
-In order words, a minimum of 3 years lived in the property before selling it is required in order to avoid paying capital gains tax.
+In order words, a minimum of 3 years lived in the property before selling it is required in order to avoid paying capital gains tax

-3. Reduction on assets bough before 1995
+3. Reduction on assets bought before 1995

 If you bought the property you now want to sell before 1995, lucky you.
 You can enjoy a slight tax reduction.